Your Best Info Source for Peace Corps South Africa

 flag of South Africa: a green sideways Y, with trim in white and yellow with red, black, and blue negative spaces

 Welcome to the top spot for info on Peace Corps South Africa!
 If volunteering in South Africa interests you, you came to the right website.
 We’ll fill you in on Peace Corps’ past in South Africa.
 We’ll also give details about South Africa as a country.
 You can find out the languages spoken there.
 You can also check out stories from other volunteers.
 Here you can get info about safety and health.
-We’ll also provide ways to reach out to former Peace Corps peeps in South Africa.
+We’ll also provide ways to reach out to former Peace Corps volunteers in South Africa.
 Get set to learn more to help choose if South Africa is a good fit for you!

 Volunteers in South Africa work on projects in Education and Health (leave in July).